Setup & OrganizeCustom Fields

 What Is a Custom Field?

-Custom fields let you attach structured data to feedback and roadmap posts.
-While categories and tags are great for navigation and filtering, custom fields are where you store the values that drive reporting and prioritization — things like:
+Custom fields let you attach structured data to feedback posts.
+While categories and tags are great for navigation and filtering, custom fields are where you store the values that matter to your triage process — things like:

 • A customer's ARR (number)